Special Educational Needs (Coventry City Council SEND Local Offer)

 What does this mean?

-Ensuring that the teacher has the highest possible expectations for your child and all pupils in their class.
-Ensuring that all teaching and learning is based on building on what your child already knows, can do and can understand.
-Putting in place different ways of teaching so that your child is fully involved in learning in class.
+Ensuring that all teachers in the academy has the highest possible expectations for your child and all pupils in their class.
+Ensuring that all teaching and learning is based on building up on what your child already knows, can do and can understand.
+Putting in place different ways of teaching so that your child is fully involved in the learning process.
 This may involve things like using more practical learning or providing different resources adapted for your son or daughter, including ICT.
-The teacher will also put in place specific strategies (which may be suggested by the SENCo or specialists from outside agencies) to enable your son or daughter to access the learning tasks.
-All students in school receive this.
+The teacher will also put in place specific strategies (which may be suggested by the SENCO or specialists from outside agencies) to enable your son or daughter to access the learning tasks.

 Who receives this type of support?